Manru

 Manru is an opera (lyrical drama) in three acts, music by Ignacy Jan Paderewski composed to the libretto by Alfred Nossig based on the novel A Hut Behind the Village (1854) by Józef Ignacy Kraszewski.

 The libretto was written in German to meet a commission from the Dresden Opera, where it was premiered on 29 May 1901.
-The libretto was translated to Polish by Paderewski and Stanisław Rossowski for a performance in Lwów (today Lviv) on 8 June 1901.
+The libretto was translated to Polish by Paderewski and Stanisław Rossowski for a performance in Lwów (today Lviv, also Lvov) on 8 June 1901.

 Performance history

 After its premiere in Dresden (Ernst von Schuch conducting), and its Polish version premiere in Lwów, it was performed in Polish at the Teatr Wielki, Warsaw on May 24, 1902.
 In that year the original German version was also performed in Prague, Zurich, Monte Carlo, Nice, Bonn and Kiev.

 The American premiere (sung in English) took place on the stage of the Metropolitan Opera House on February 14, 1902, with the debut of Alexander von Bandrowski in the title role, Walter Damrosch (a friend of the composer) conducting.
 The opera initially received an enthusiastic reception, with the premiere being marked as "one of high distinction."
-Nevertheless it received only 9 performances in the season 1901/1902 (of which 4 performances were staged in New York City) and has never been revived there since.
+Nevertheless, it received only 9 performances in the season 1901/1902 (of which 4 performances were staged in New York City) and has never been revived there since.
 Manru remains to this day the only Polish opera ever presented at the Metropolitan Opera.